 Come and Meet Those Dancing Feet - a History of 42nd Street

-The hit Broadway and West End musical 42nd Street is heading back to London in a brand new production.
-Previews begin at the Theatre Royal Drury Lane on 20th March 2017, before an official opening on 4th April 2017.
-Mark Bramble, who has a long history with the show, will helm the new West End production.
+The hit Broadway and West End musical 42nd Street opens in London's West End this evening on 4th April 2017.
+Director Mark Bramble and choreographer Randy Skinner both have a long history with the show, and are at the helm of this new West End production.
 Having co-authored the book for the original Broadway and West End productions and having directed the 2001 Tony Award-winning revival, Mr Bramble is a key ingredient in the recipe of the show's success.
 42nd Street is set to delight audiences once again with its timeless tunes, spectacular dance routines and classic rags to riches story.

 But how much do you know about this “Lullaby of Broadway?”
 As one of Broadway's long-running hits the show has only ever been presented twice on the West End, once at the Theatre Royal Drury Lane in 1985 in an original production that starred James Laurenson, Georgia Brown, Clare Leac and Michael Howe, and in 1990 the UK tour launched following a brief run at the Dominion Theatre.
 This new production will introduce the show to a brand new theatre audience and rekindle the love and unmistakable charm for those who saw the show originally in London.